clever-lopes/clever-lopes/README.md

 ### About me

-- 🔭 I’m currently searching for opportunities.
+- 🔭 I’m work as Frontend developer at VCodes.

 - 🏠 I live in **Curitiba, capital of Paraná in Brazil**